angular/components/src/cdk/testing/using-component-harnesses.md

 Notice that the test without harnesses directly uses CSS selectors to query elements within `<mat-select>`, such as `.mat-select-trigger`.
 If the internal DOM of `<mat-select>` changes, these queries may stop working.
-While the Angular team tries to minimize this type of change, some features and bug fixes ultimately require restructing the DOM.
-By using the Angular Material harnesses, you avoid depending on internal structure directly.
+While the Angular team tries to minimize this type of change, some features and bug fixes ultimately require restructuring the DOM.
+By using the Angular Material harnesses, you avoid depending on internal DOM structure directly.

 In addition to DOM structure, component asynchronicity often offers a challenge when updating components.
 If a component changes between synchronous and asynchronous, downstream unit tests may break do to expectations around timing.
-Tests then require the addition or removal of some arcane combination of `whenStable()`, `flushMicroTasks`, `tick`, or `detectChanges`.
+Tests then require the addition or removal of some arcane combination of `whenStable`, `flushMicroTasks`, `tick`, or `detectChanges`.
 Component harnesses, however, avoid this problem by normalizing the asynchronicity of all component behaviors with all asynchronous APIs.
 When a test uses these harnesses, changes to asynchronicity become far more manageable.

 Both DOM structure and asynchronicity are _implementation details_ of Angular Material's components.
 When tests depend on the implementation details, they become a common source of failures due to library changes.
 Angular CDK's test harnesses makes component library updates easier for both application authors and the Angular team, as the Angular team only has to update the harness once for everyone.